Fritz-Stevenson/Apothecary-Business-Intelligence/README.md

 Discount Amount

 Order Total Amount

+#Currently, the optimal method of running files from this directory is depositing all of the files in the repository in an IDE such as pycharm and calling functions manually.

 ***This Program will ideally be run in a command line, through system arguments/sys.argv[1] While not yet implemented, which will include the following:*** geo : geographical scatterplot